raistmaj/xml2json/README.md

 * string: The array/class wll be a string
 * class name: The array/class will be a class already defined in your template

-For a complete example please see the file test.xml
+For a complete example please see the file test.xml or the test folder.

+The final representation depends on the output engine.

+### Output engines

+The system requires what is known as output engines to produce our .h and .cpp, depending on the one you select the results may differ(the .cpp).

+The .h is always the same, will not be different no matter what, as this is a C++ creator we use STL for the data structures if necessary.

+The next list shows the conversion from xml type to cpp type

+* integer: long long int
+* int32: int
+* float: float
+* string: std::string
+* list: std::list<refType>
+* map: std::multimap<std::string,refType>

 ### Tested